MuhdSyahmi/MyGPACGPATracker/README.md

 -GPA achieved (Current Semester)

 The application was built using Android Studio.
-The application requires 4 steps.
+The application has 5 functions.

-Step 1: Enter the data in the Credit Hours and the Grade Achieved in the ADD NEW EXAM RESULT or VIEW GPA/CGPA RESULT to check the previous GPA/CGPA results.

-Step 2: Click the CALCULATE  button to calculate and to view the GPA, total credits, and performance status

-Step 3: Click the Reset button to empty the Credit Hours and the Grade Achieved to clear the data

-Step 4: Click the Back to main button to return to the main interface The result will be saved in the database.
+1. Calculate GPA for every semester.

+2. Save GPA result for every semester.

+3. Display total CGPA for every semester.

+4. Edit every subject result for selected semester.

+5. Delete selected semester information.